-- You have a valid marriage certificate.
+- You must have a valid marriage certificate.
 In many cases where the marriage took place abroad, the marriage certificate will not be in English.
-In which case, you will need to obtain a certified translation of the marriage certificate, which must accompany the divorce petition when it is ultimately sent to the Court to be issued.
+In this case, you will need to obtain a certified translation of the marriage certificate, which must accompany the divorce petition when it is ultimately sent to the Court to be issued.

 If the marriage did not take place lawfully in the country where the ceremony took place (e.g. because it did not comply with that country’s local customs in relation to wedding ceremonies) then there won’t be a lawful marriage.
 Where there is no lawful marriage, there can be no divorce.